tristanpendergrass/idle-game/README.md

 - [ ] Find a way to unit test performance of tick

 ### Fundamentals
+- [ ] Make resource preservation mod work.
+How to transform an effect from costing to maybe costing?
+Also can effects be tagged with "show me"?
+With most effects created by mods having showMe = False, but this one = True?
 - [ ] Allow mods to affect other mods.
-E.g. I want a spell mastery that boosts the effects of that spell
+E.g. I want a spell mastery that boosts the effects of that spell.
+This should simply be a new type of transformer that gets run from getAllMods
 - [ ] Allow shop items to have requirements besides coin.
 Resources and level requirements
 - [ ] Show what mods there are on an effect/interval and where they came from
 - [ ] Show Time Passes during Fast Forward with real time change